 * * * * *

-Here is the Football Outsiders Top 16 through 11 weeks of 2020, measured by our proprietary Defense-adjusted Value Over Average (DVOA) system that breaks down every single play and compares a team's performance to the league average based on situation in order to determine value over average.
+These are the Football Outsiders team efficiency ratings through 11 weeks of 2011, measured by our proprietary Defense-adjusted Value Over Average (DVOA) system that breaks down every single play and compares a team's performance to the league average based on situation in order to determine value over average.
 (Explained further here.)

 To save people some time, please use the following format for all complaints: